Snitkin-Lab-Umich/MICRO582-EPI582-Winter-2024/class/class14/README.md

 ----------------------------------------------

 Now that we know there is recombination, we know that we need to filter out the recombinant regions to discern the true phylogenetic relationship among our strains.
 In fact, this is such an extreme case (~99% of variants of recombinant), that we could be totally misled without filtering recombinant regions.
 To accomplish this we will use the tool gubbins, which essentially relies on elevated regions of variant density to perform recombination filtering.

+**Note that we have run gubbins for you, so you can skip this step**

 > ***i.
 Run gubbins on your fasta alignment***